 In the 19th century, there was much debate about the cause and treatment of what was described as “destructive gum disease.”
 The center of the debate was whether it was a systemic or local cause of disease.
 It is interesting to think that debate raged on for hundreds of years before we came to a clear consensus.2

 Periodontal disease went by a variety of names in the 1800s, including Riggs’ disease.
 Riggs’ disease was described as a purulent inflammation of the dental periosteum.
 It was named after the American dentist John Riggs.
 Dr. Riggs was Mark Twain’s personal dentist and one of the main characters in Twain’s short story Happy Memories of the Dental Chair.
-In his short story, Twain describes the experience of his personal periodontal therapy.2,3
+In his short story, Twain describes his experience of personal periodontal therapy.2,3

-Twain mentions, for example, what Dr. Riggs told him at the onset of his disease diagnosis, “He said most people have Rigg’s disease, especially people whose teeth appeared to be perfectly sound and flawless; said one did not often find it with bad teeth, said it was heritable – where it existed in the parents, it would usually be found in the children.”
-3
+Twain mentions, for example, what Dr. Riggs told him at the onset of his disease diagnosis, “He said most people have Rigg’s disease, especially people whose teeth appeared to be perfectly sound and flawless; said one did not often find it with bad teeth, said it was heritable – where it existed in the parents, it would usually be found in the children.”3

 Periodontal Disease in the 1900s

 In the 1920s, the first peer-reviewed scientific journal focusing on periodontal disease was published.
 In 1930, the AAP published the Journal of Periodontology.
 In the beginning, there were very few publications dedicated to periodontics.
 However, with so many high-quality manuscripts being submitted, it became clear more journals were needed to meet the demand.
-Four new publications have been added to encompass the increasing number of studies and research that involve periodontics, Journal of Periodontal Research (1966), Journal of Clinical Periodontology (1974), International Journal of Periodontics and Restorative Dentistry (1981), and Periodontology 2000 (1993).
+Four new publications have been added to encompass the increasing number of studies and research that involve periodontics: Journal of Periodontal Research (1966), Journal of Clinical Periodontology (1974), International Journal of Periodontics and Restorative Dentistry (1981), and Periodontology 2000 (1993).2

 Periodontics in the 21st Century and the Future